 Victim Services

 Victim services representatives provide a range of free services to help victims become survivors.
 They work in courthouses and police stations and are available to provide assistance in several languages.
 Program services are provided free of charge and there is no legal residency or citizenship requirement.
+Assistance is available whether a criminal case is filed or not.

 Services include: